dbermond/screencast/README.md

 The screen position defining from where the recording will take place.
 These are X and Y offsets from the screen top left corner.
 Combined with [`-s`](#-s---sizenxn) option it will define a rectangular desktop area that will be recorded.
 This rectangular area must be inside of the current screen size/resolution (cannot be out of screen bounds).

 default: `0,0` (screen top left corner)

+#### `-d, --display=:N[.N]`

+The X server display where to record from.
+It can be also specified a screen where to record from by adding a dot followed by the screen number (`.N`).
+For example, a value of `:0.0` means display 0 and screen 0.
+If a screen number is not specified, it will defaul to `0` in FFmpeg.
+Make sure to specify display and screen numbers that are available on the system.

+default: `:0.0`

 #### `-b, --border=N`